josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🧿_Watch_The_Watchers/⚖️_containment_as_threshold_crime.md

 # ⚖️ Containment as Threshold Crime
 **First created:** 2025-10-07 | **Last updated:** 2025-10-07
-*On when administrative containment passes from governance to atrocity*
+*On when administrative containment passes from governance to atrocity.*

 ---